zokugun/vscode-vsix-manager/README.md

 },
 ```

-The latest version will be search in:
+The latest version will be searched in:
 - `~/my-extensions`
 - `~/my-extensions/<publisherName>`
 - `~/my-extensions/<publisherName>.<extensionName>`

 ### github

-`github` is a built-in source (not configuration needed) and will install extensions from the releases.
+`github` is a built-in source (no configuration required) and will install extensions from the GitHub release pages.

 ```jsonc
 {